Saturday, June 28, 2025

 Between 1990 and 1994, the Casa da Moeda do Brasil (Brazil's national mint) circulated a one thousand cruzeiro note (*) celebrating a national hero: Marshall Cândido Mariano da Silva Rondon (1865-1958), who presided over the country's Serviço de Proteção aos Índios (SPI), the national bureau in charge of indigenous affairs.
 Rondon's task included building telegraph lines to connect Brazil's vast unknown West (inhabited by many uncontacted indigenous societies) to the rest of the country.
 In a country where the massacre of indigenous populations in the name of "progress" was still the norm, Rondon's motto, "die, if you must, but never kill an Indian" (Ribeiro 1954), gave him a mythical aura in the popular imaginary.
 Rondon is one of the most celebrated figures in the country's history, and his name is enshrined in a state (Rondônia), towns (Rondonópolis, etc.), streets, and neighborhoods.
 The banknote is part of a series featuring prominent Brazilian intelectuals (including writers Carlos Drummond de Andrade, Mário de Andrade and Cecília Meireles, scientists Vital Brazil and Augusto Ruschi, and composer Carlos Gomes).

-On its face the bill features a photograph of Rondon, flanked by a telegraph station and a map outline of Brazil.
+On its face the bill features a photograph of Rondon, flanked by a telegraph station and an outline map of Brazil.
 The reverse side features photographs of two Karajá Indians (with their typical circular facial tattoos) taken by SPI members during the 1950s or 1960s.
 The image of the Karajá is juxtaposed with a Nambikwara maloca (collective hut) and images of traditional indigenous subsistence (fish, manioc) and material culture items (a maraca and several ritxoko, popular clay figurines made by Karajá women).
 Thoroughly decorated with indigenous graphic motifs, the $1000 cruzeiro bill is a thing of beauty, in my admitedly-biased opinion (as a native of Central Brazil who's worked closely with the Karajá since my undergraduate years, leading to an MA and a PhD on their language).

 Notoriously anonymous